JoaoBatista2312/ROS1-Qt6-bridge/README.md

 The `qt6_ros` package provides a seamless integration between the ROS and the Qt framework, enabling the development of robust GUIs for robotic applications.
 This package is designed to facilitate real-time data visualization and interaction with ROS nodes.
 This is still under development, so bugs may appear.

+The newest version (2024/10/15) uses QQuickImageProvider class in order to display the images on a seperate thread.
+It also uses the QtNode in a seperate QThread.

 ### Features

 - **ROS Integration**: Easily connect your Qt applications with ROS topics and services.